 10 remarkable things about Superman IV: The Quest for Peace.
 The effects on this film were Super Sentai bad, but even worse was Superman suddenly and inexplicably gaining the power of “Instant Great Wall Repair Vision.”

 8 Surprising Details About The Hellish Production Of The Super Mario Bros.
 Movie / Mario’s Film Folly: The True Story Behind Hollywood’s Biggest Gaming Blunder.
-I was only recently reminded of this by a couple of shmorky tweets: 1, 2.
 I haven’t seen the Super Mario Bros. movie yet but some time I’m going to have to try, just to see how bad it was.
-(Not to be confused with the Super Mario Brothers Super Show starring pro wrestler Captain Lou Albano.)
+(Not to be confused with the >Super Mario Brothers Super Show starring “Captain” Lou Albano.)
+Also see the coloring book.